roy2100/roy2100.github.io/source/_posts/custom-metrics-on-BTC.md

 # Current stock pick

-Of course you should invest into MSTR, cause it's the first and largest bitcoin treasury company in the world.But what else can we choose?According to two custom metrics I introduced above, I think MetaPlanet is a good choose.
+Of course you should invest into MSTR, cause it's the first and largest bitcoin treasury company in the world.But what else can we choose?According to two custom metrics I introduced above, I think MetaPlanet is a good choice.